Rhian Brewster: International career

 On 7 September 2021, Brewster scored his first U21 goal from the penalty spot during the 2–0 2023 UEFA European Under-21 Championship qualification win over Kosovo U21s at Stadium MK.

 Personal life

 In June 2022, Brewster and Sheffield United teammate Oli McBurnie were charged with common assault by Nottinghamshire Police "in relation to disorder at the conclusion of a game at the City Ground on 17 May 2022".
 Both players "strenuously denied" the allegations.
 The charges against Brewster were dropped in July 2022.

-In October 2022, Brewster was subjected to racial abuse on Instagram for a second time having received similar messages in March 2021.
+In October 2022, Brewster was subjected to racial abuse on Instagram for a second time, having received similar messages in March 2021.

+Brewster is a Muslim.
+He has credited his Islamic faith for helping him become disciplined.